New Hampshire Bankruptcy Exemptions

 New Hampshire Allows Debtors to Choose Between State and Federal Exemptions

-Married couples filing a joint bankruptcy in New Hampshire may double the exemption amounts.
-This means that each spouse may claim the full exemption amount for any property in which the spouse has ownership interest.
-For example, if both you and your spouse own a car and you file a joint bankruptcy, you can double the amount of the applicable exemption to protect that car’s value.
+Married couples filing a joint bankruptcy in New Hampshire can each claim the full exemption amount, or "double" the exemption, for any property in which the spouse has an ownership interest.
+For example, if both you and your spouse own a car and you file jointly, you can double the exemption amount and protect more of the car’s value.

 Common New Hampshire Exemptions